McRavenberry/Mendelian-Genetics/README.md

 # Mendelian-Genetics
 A simple Punnett Square program written in Python 3.

-You can DEMO the project in action here: https://replit.com/@TrevorMcGarrah/Mendelian-Genetics?outputonly=1&amp;lite=true#main.py
+You can DEMO the project here: https://replit.com/@TrevorMcGarrah/Mendelian-Genetics?outputonly=1&amp;lite=true#main.py

 ## Written on Replit.com